dim3nsi4/conky-config/README.md

 `conky -c /path/to/file/conkyrc_clock`

-The file `conkyrc_update` is meant to be used on Archlinux system only.
+The file `conkyrc_updates` is meant to be used on Archlinux system only.

 Note that you probably will have to modify a few things in the configuration files and scripts.
 Notably: